Professor Emeritus, History

-I am currently studying the manifestations of Black Power in Indianapolis from 1970-1990.
-Building off of my previous work, I argue that Indianapolis residents approached Black Power within the context of what they had already created.
+His current work studies the manifestations of Black Power in Indianapolis from 1970-1990.
+Building off of previous work, he argues that Indianapolis residents approached Black Power within the context of what they had already created.
 Therefore, Black Power in Indianapolis reflected more of the less noted strategy of business and economic development.
-I am also co-editing a book with Heidi Ardizzone of St. Louis University on the identification and practice of race in the Midwest.
+He is also co-editing a book with Heidi Ardizzone of St. Louis University on the identification and practice of race in the Midwest.

-In all of my work, I seek to better understand the process of acculturation African American undertook in transforming their experience in urban communities from domestic migrants to vital components of the political economy.
-In doing so, my work builds on that of other urban African American historians and extends the time period to a more contemporary period that has been relatively unexplored by historians.
-In focusing on the activities of African Americans within the city’s power structure rather than as victims of industrial and political interests, my work occupies the space between migration and the 1960s era political mobilization that brought African American mayors to major northern cities.
+In all of his work, he seeks to better understand the process of acculturation African American undertook in transforming their experience in urban communities from domestic migrants to vital components of the political economy.
+In doing so, his work builds on that of other urban African American historians and extends the time period to a more contemporary period that has been relatively unexplored by historians.
+By focusing on the activities of African Americans within the city’s power structure rather than as victims of industrial and political interests, his work occupies the space between migration and the 1960s era political mobilization that brought African American mayors to major northern cities.
 It was in that space where African Americans developed the strategies that later allowed them to successfully navigate electoral politics.